 Remote Sensing System

-With the general background treatise on remote sensing we have made so far, it would now be easier to make an analysis of the different stages in remote sensing.
-They are
+With the general background treatise on remote sensing we have made so far, it would now be easier to analyze the different stages in remote sensing.
+They are:

-- Origin of electromagnetic energy (sun, transmitter carried by the sensor).
+- Origin of electromagnetic energy (sun, a transmitter carried by the sensor).